 What are the signs and symptoms of vaginitis?

-- Tenderness, itching, redness, and swelling
+- Pain, itching, redness, burning, or swelling in your vagina

 - Thick, curd-like discharge

 - Take a sitz bath.
 Fill a bathtub with 4 to 6 inches of warm water.
 You may also use a sitz bath pan that fits inside a toilet bowl.
 Sit in the sitz bath for 15 minutes.
 Do this 3 times a day, and after each bowel movement.
 The warm water can help decrease pain and swelling.